w3c/guide/process/pas-transposition-process.md

 Beyond patents, W3C's [PAS submitter application](https://www.w3.org/2010/03/w3c-pas-submission.html) also addresses how we expect to manage copyright, maintenance, dissemination, testing, translations, co-branding, and so on.

-## To-dos before submitting a W3C spec to ISO
+## Preparation to submit a W3C spec to ISO

-* **Determine committee** -- specifications can be submitted directly to ISO/JTC1 or to any of their sub committees, mainly depending on scope.
+* **Determine committee** — Specifications can be submitted directly to ISO/JTC1 or to any of their sub-committees, mainly depending on scope.

-* **Spec maintainer** -- W3C would likely want to retain maintainer rights for all the specification we submit, so we need to make it clear  in the explanatory report.
+* **Spec maintainer** — W3C would likely want to retain maintainer rights for all the specifications we submit, which we would need to make clear in the explanatory report.

-* **Ensure wide review** -- IF the ISO/JTC1 national balloting ends up with comments that lead to changes to our specification (even if they are editorial) we may be forced to start the whole process again.
-This is why ensuring appropriate wide review and support for our specifications to become ISO standards is crucial before submitting.
+* **Ensure wide review** — If the ISO/JTC1 national balloting produces comments that lead to changes in W3C specifications (even if they are editorial), the whole process may need to be restarted.
+This is why it is crucial to ensure appropriately wide review and support for W3C specifications to become ISO standards before submission.

 ## PAS transposition process steps